Latest NewsTweets by @Westonprimary

 Our school nurse visits regularly and will always be able to offer help or advice.

-Once school has started each morning both gates are locked and entry to the school can only be obtained through a controlled entry system.
-The main door entrance to the school building is again entry controlled.
+Once school has started each morning the side gate is locked and entry to the school can only be obtained through the main entrance to the school building.

 Visitors to the school must sign in at the school office and they will be issued with a visitor’s badge.
 We do not allow free access to the classrooms or other areas of the school building without prior arrangement and the permission of the head teacher.

 Children are not allowed to leave the school grounds during the day, unless they are collected by an adult.
-Although some children in the Juniors walk to and from school by themselves, younger children are only collected by a known adult.
+Although some children in Years 5 & 6 walk to and from school by themselves, younger children are only collected by a known adult.
 Children cannot be collected by an adult other than their known and named parent or carer without the school being informed in advance.

 All staff employed at the school, plus voluntary helpers, including parents, are subject to rigorous vetting procedures including Criminal Records Bureau checks.
 We retain close links with the police and our local community and any concerns relating to safety and security are always reported and promptly acted upon.